 Real Dangers Of Credit Cards & How To Avoid Them Like A Pro

 Spending money with credit cards is way too easy in Singapore.
 Be it a new user or someone who already owns multiple credit cards, it is easy to make mistakes when spending via credit cards.
-Falling into their traps like others?
 Learn to avoid the pitfalls like a pro and use credit cards to your advantage.

-Everyone has their preferred payment method; Some like using cash whilst others prefer new methods of payment like Apple Pay and Google Pay.
-With the heaps of travel rewards and other tangible benefits from paying with a credit card, it is no wonder that nearly more than three-quarters of the Singaporean population owns at least one credit card.
+Everyone has their preferred payment method.
+Some like using cash whilst others prefer new methods of payment like Apple Pay and Google Pay.
+With the heaps of travel rewards and other tangible benefits from paying with a credit card, it is no wonder that about 90% of the Singaporean population owns at least one debit or credit card.
 Although credit cards offer great perks, there are many risks associated with credit cards.

 It doesn’t matter if you already hold multiple credit cards or if you are a new user, it is easy to make mistakes and understanding the dangers of credit cards can help you cultivate better credit card habits to use credit cards responsibly and avoid the many traps that so many consumers risk falling into every day.